johnmarksinclair/github-interrogator/README.md

 Interrogate the GitHub API to build visualisation of data available tht elucidates some aspect of the softare engineering process, such as a social graph of developers and projects, or a visualisation of indiviudal of team performance.
 Provide a visualisation of this using the d3js library.
 See [d3js](https://d3js.org)

+You can interact with GitHub Interrogator [here](https://github-interrogator.herokuapp.com/).

 ### Frameworks and Libraries Used:
 React, Node, D3js, Bulma

-# To run the app:
+## To run the app:
 Install the dependancies by running `npm install` in the terminal.
 Then start the local server by running `npm start`.
 This will run the app on a local server at port 3000.